GERMAN PLUM CAKE RECIPE

 · 1 teaspoon Cinnamon Powder

 - Preheat the oven to 180 degrees Celsius (160 fan-forced; 350F).
 Line the bottom of the tin with baking paper and grease the sides with non-stick spray.

 - Add the soft butter and sugar to the bowl of your mixer.
 Beat on medium speed until it turns pale, thick and creamy.
 Scrape down the sides of the bowl.

-- Stir in the plain flour, self-raising flour, salt, beaten eggs and milk until a smooth batter forms.
+- Stir in the plain flour, self-raising flour, salt, beaten eggs and milk until smooth batter forms.
 The batter should slide easily off the spoon.
 If not, add a little more milk.

 - Place the cake batter in the cake tin so it’s no more than half full and smooth the top.
 Sprinkle the almond meal evenly over the top.
-In a circle pattern place the plum halves on the almond meal with the cut side facing up.
+In a circular pattern place the plum halves on the almond meal with the cut side facing up.

 - Make the cake topping.
 In a small saucepan melt the butter over low heat.
 Stir in the sugar and cinnamon.
 Allow the mixture to cool to below 60 degrees Celsius (114F) then whisk in the eggs (otherwise the eggs will scramble!).